 - Paper prototype: another low-fidelity approach, often used for interface and web design.
 Consisting of screens created on paper, allowing a user to simulate an interaction with the design by pointing to parts of the pages they would use and the testers pulling up new paper screens as required.

 - Lego prototyping: also low fidelity, this approach was used by IDEO to quickly test ideas, with the ability to quickly build out concepts.
 Other variations use clay or other simple modelling tools.

 - Roleplay: this can bring a storyboard to life, playing out a planned experience to test it with specific users.

-- Simulation: generally a more high fidelity approach, generally consisting of a simulated environment and usage, to see how a computer-modelled prototype of a product performs under different conditions.
+- Simulation: generally a more high-fidelity approach, generally consisting of a simulated environment and usage, to see how a computer-modelled prototype of a product performs under different conditions.

 - Vertical vs horizontal prototype: rather than the form, this refers to what is being tested.
 Horizontal prototypes present a broad range of features which might not be fully implemented.
-Vertical prototypes present a narrower set of features but they are implemented from start to finish.
+Vertical prototypes present a narrower set of features but they are executed from start to finish.